 Expats can be at risk of mental health issues such as depression and anxiety, exacerbated by the stress and loneliness of moving away from home.
 Most international companies are now more aware of the impact of mental health issues, and many have adjusted their policies to provide better support.
 This includes ensuring that mental illness is well covered by the company’s chosen employee healthcare schemes, as well as promoting knowledge and decreasing stigma by holding in-house workshops.

-Finding help as a foreigner in China can seem like a daunting prospect, but it is possible to find highly qualified mental health professionals in all the major cities, including psychiatrists, psychologists and counsellors.
+Finding help as a foreigner in China can seem like a daunting prospect, but highly qualified mental health professionals, including psychiatrists, psychologists, and counsellors, are available in all the major cities.

 Useful resources